oleg-nenashev/oleg-nenashev/speaking/profile.md

 I am a CNCF and CDF ambassador, and a Testcontainers champion.
-I spoke at conferences including Kubecon, Devoxx, DevOps World, cdCon, JavaPoint, DevopsDays, Jenkins World, DevRelCon, Heisenbug, FOSS Backstage, and at many meetups across the world
+I spoke at conferences including Kubecon, Devoxx, DevOps World, cdCon, JavaPoint, DevopsDays, Jenkins World, DevRelCon, Heisenbug, FOSS Backstage, and at many meetups across the world.